jmayalag/bloodborne-quotes/README.md

 # Bloodborne Quotes
-Just another random quotes generator.
+Just another random quotes generator using React.
 It gives you quotes from the game [Bloodborne](https://en.wikipedia.org/wiki/Bloodborne) developed by FromSoftware.

 # Demo